hilsonn/darren1998s.github.io/sps_workshops/Aesthetics_TBC.md

 ## Different kinds of data

 There are three main kinds of data, exclusively numerical, exclusively categorical and a mix of the two.
 There are many ways to represent numerical data, depending on the number of variables and whether it is ordered in some way or other.
-On the other hand, exclusively categorical data is usually harder to visualise, especially when there are multiple independent variables.
+On the other hand, exclusively categorical data is usually harder to visualise, especially when there are multiple independent categorical variables.
 Below is a quick flowchart for which methods of data visualisation to use for the different kinds of data.

 ### Exclusively Numerical/Categorical Data Flowchart